zdharma-continuum/zinit/docs/zsh-plugin-standard.md

    directories to `$PATH`.

 Below follow proposed enhancements and codifications of the definition of a "Zsh plugin" and the actions of plugin managers – the proposed standardization.
+They cover the information of how to write a Zsh plugin.

 ## 1\.
 Standardized $0 Handling